aimeos/laravel-analytics-bridge/README.md

 For a new analyics service (e.g. Foobar), create a new composer package, e.g.
 `yourorg/laravel-analytics-foobar`.
-Replace every occurrence of "yourorg" and "foobar" with own vendor name and resp. the service name.
+Replace every occurrence of "yourorg" and "foobar" (in any case) with own vendor name and resp. the service name.

 Use this `composer.json` as template: